 The development of a supercell storm requires a very unstable atmosphere and strong vertical wind shear.
 Based on observations in the United States (Ackerman and Knox, 2007), winds at the surface are mostly from the south while the winds aloft are both strong and from the west.
 Under the combined influence of those winds, the entire thunderstorm cell rotates.
 The formation of the rotating supercell is due to the turning of the wind direction causing the updrafts and downdrafts to intertwine with each other.
 The updraft enters the supercell near the rain-free base and slants upward toward the back of the thunderstorm.
 Strong winds aloft turn the updraft downwind where it exits through an “anvil-shaped” cloud deck, helping to maintain a single strong, local updraft.
 Once initiated, supercell storms can persist for several hours because the updrafts and downdrafts do not interfere with each other.

 Lemon and Doswell (1979) proposed a supercell representation, identifying one main updraft region, they called the mesocyclone updraft (U), and two downdraft regions that were identified as the rear-flank downdraft (RFD) and the forward-flank downdraft (FFD) (Figure 2).
 Both the downdrafts result from the evaporative cooling of the precipitation.
-The difference between those two is that the RFD forms at the rear of the storm and originates in dry and warm air, whereas the FFD forms in the front of the storm and associated with heavy precipitation.
-Figure 2 also identifies the typical onset location of a tornado (T).
+The difference between those two is that the RFD forms at the rear of the storm and originates in dry and warm air, whereas the FFD forms in the front of the storm and associated with heavy precipitation. also identifies the typical onset location of a tornado (T).